 Even though USAA is marketing itself as proudly serving the U.S. military, they have actually widened the eligibility requirements to include regular civilians who are immediate family members of service members.

 Can I get a discount for emergency deployment?

-If you’re part of an emergency deployment, you could be eligible for a deployment discount of about 25% off comprehensive coverage, depending on the provider.
+If you’re part of an emergency deployment, you could be eligible for a deployment discount of about 25% off comprehensive coverage.
 Most of the providers offer a discount for deployments.